Sirifl0w/Identity/README.md

 Identity
 ========

-Contact photos in message conversations - iOS 6.x
+Contact photos in message conversations.

+Only tested on iOS 6.x but pretty sure this also works on iOS 5.x.

-I have no idea whether this is currently available.
-I am aware there are paid tweaks offering similar, not sure if they support iOS 6.
+I have no idea whether this is currently available for free.
+I am aware there are paid tweaks offering similar.
+May not be released officially fo this reason.